camunda/camunda-docs-static/get-started/content/cmmn10/project-setup.md

 ---

-title: 'Setup a Maven project for Camunda'
+title: 'Setup a Java Project for CMMN 1.0'
 weight: 20

 menu: